uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 ### Meeting Agenda

-*Note: An effective Meeting Agenda enable teams to organize its topics and give a fair chance for every topic to be discussed.*
+*Note: An effective Meeting Agenda enables teams to organize its topics and give a fair chance for every topic to be discussed.*

-* Please refer to the Organization Agenda & Meeting Minutes [Template]() (TODO)

 ### Meeting Minutes